-Below is a summary of steps taken by the management to ensure sound corporate governance:

-- (1) The company has a set of work rules in place that protect employees' interests.
+Below is a summary of steps taken by the management to ensure sound corporate governance: - (1) The company has a set of work rules in place that protect employees' interests.
 Under these rules, employees, irrespective of rank, gender or nationality, are provided with benefits such as insurance, training, health checkups and retirement plans superior to legal requirements.
 In addition, the company's Employee Welfare Committee introduces welfare packages that aim to create a harmonious workplace and to enrich employees' lifestyles.
 The company is ISO 14001 and OHSAS 18001-certified for the purpose of ensuring proper management over workplace safety and health.
-It has an Environmental Safety Department that is dedicated to promoting and supervising workplace safety; meanwhile, an employee opinion mailbox has been made available on the company's website (under the HR section) to facilitate direct communication between employees and the company. - (2) Investor relations, supplier relations and stakeholders' rights: as part of its goal of information transparency, the company discloses financial and business information in a timely and appropriate manner in compliance with related laws.
+It has a Quality Insurance & safety Department that is dedicated to promoting and supervising workplace safety; meanwhile, an employee opinion mailbox has been made available on the company's website (under the HR section) to facilitate direct communication between employees and the company. - (2) Investor relations, supplier relations and stakeholders' rights: as part of its goal of information transparency, the company discloses financial and business information in a timely and appropriate manner in compliance with related laws.
 It has contact windows and mailboxes that investors, suppliers and stakeholders can use to leave messages and give opinions.
 Apart from making regular financial and business disclosures, the company has also created a corporate governance section on its website in both Chinese and English, so as to protect the interests of local and foreign investors.

 The company establishes trade arrangements and issues purchase orders to suppliers in compliance with the principle of equality.
-These agreements clearly - outline the rights and obligations between the two parties, and work to secure both parties' legal interests. - (3) Status of the Continuing Education of Directors and Supervisors: all directors and supervisors of the company have completed the mandatory courses stipulated under "Directions for the Implementation of Continuing Education for Directors and Supervisors of TWSE Listed and TPEx Listed Companies."
-For details regarding these courses, please refer to page 70 ~ page 76 of the annual report, titled "x.
-Status of the Continuing Education of Directors and Supervisors."
+These agreements clearly outline the rights and obligations between the two parties, and work to secure both parties' legal interests.

-Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Item Yes N No Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons
+Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Item Yes] No) Abstract Illustration Principles for TWSE/TPEx Listed Companies" and Reasons